datvuthanh/Digital-Race/README.md

 </center>

 # Contact / Info
-If you are interested in the detailed development process of this project, you can visit Neil's blog at [neilnie.com](https://neilnie.com) to find out more about it.
-Neil will make sure to keep you posted about all of the latest development on the club.
+If you are interested in the detailed development process of this project, you can contact me at email address: stephen.t.vu@hotmail.com or datvthe140592@fpt.edu.vn

 **Contributors:**